Personal Injury Lawyer in Houston, TX

 You should never assume anything about your case because you do not have the full facts to make such an assessment.
 To understand your case’s full scope and complexity, you should speak with an experienced and qualified personal injury lawyer who can assess your case correctly.
 Texas law would extend compensation awards to accident victims even if the harm they suffered weren’t catastrophic.
 In many cases, they were partially to blame for the accident that caused their injuries.
 In short, scheduling a consultation with our team will help you to understand whether you have substantial grounds to file legal action of some sort… and chances are that you do.

 Causation, Fault, and Damages

 Texas is a “proportionate responsibility” state.
 Proportionate responsibility is a modified approach to a legal theory known as comparative negligence.
-In a comparative negligence state, a victim can be awarded compensation proportionate to the degree of fault that others are assigned in the wake of an accident.
-For example, if the monetary value of harm caused by a victim’s injuries is calculated to be $50,000 and the injury victim is assigned 20 percent of the fault for the accident that resulted in the harm, that victim can still hold others responsible for $40,000 in damages.
+In a relative negligence state, a victim can be awarded compensation proportional to the degree of fault others are assigned in the wake of an accident.
+For example, suppose the monetary value of harm caused by a victim’s injuries is $50,000, and the injury victim is assigned 20 percent of the fault for the accident that resulted in the penalty.
+In that case, that victim can still hold others responsible for $40,000 in damages.

 This is a particularly relevant standard in an injurious drunk driving case because, unless you were purposefully trying to crash your vehicle or you were also impaired at the time of the crash, the impaired driver who hit you was almost certainly more responsible for the harm you have suffered than you were, even if you were partially to blame for the accident.